-Written By Sason Bishope Parry
+Written by Sason Bishope Parry

 One of San Francisco’s most cherished traditions arrives each year with the celebration of Chinese New Year.
 With the large Chinese American community that calls San Francisco and the greater Bay Area home, the Lunar New Year becomes a vibrant citywide celebration that stretches across generations.
 Yet what makes the holiday especially unique is that you don’t have to be Chinese to appreciate it.
 The festivities welcome everyone to experience the beauty, culture, and spirit of the celebration while honoring the traditions of the Chinese community.

 The festivities began long before the orchestra took the stage.
 Guests entering Davies Hall were greeted by an atmosphere that felt more like a festival than a traditional concert evening.
 The lobby buzzed with excitement as families, music lovers, and cultural enthusiasts gathered to take part in the pre-concert activities.
-Lion dancers roamed through the halls, artists demonstrated their crafts, and fortune readers offered glimpses into what the Year of the Horse might hold.
+Lion dancers roamed the hallways, artists demonstrated their crafts, and fortune readers offered glimpses into what the Year of the Horse might hold.

 Adding to the festive energy, many guests arrived dressed in vibrant reds and golds, colors deeply associated with luck, prosperity, and happiness in Chinese culture.
 The result was a dazzling sea of color that filled the hall with warmth and celebration.
 Younger attendees were especially thrilled by one of the most charming details of the afternoon, beautiful ponies, brought in to symbolize the spirit of the Fire Horse year, which quickly became a favorite attraction for families.

-suggest that wearing red underwear during the New Year can help attract good luck and positive energy while warding off evil spirits, especially during one’s Ben Ming Nian, or zodiac birth year.
-Naturally, I came prepared with my own pair of red Calvin Kleins in the spirit of the occasion.
+The color red holds special significance during the Lunar New Year.
+In Chinese culture, it represents success, wealth, joy, and protection from misfortune.
+Some traditions even suggest that wearing red underwear during the New Year can help attract good luck and positive energy while warding off evil spirits, especially during one’s Ben Ming Nian, or zodiac birth year.
+Naturally, I came prepared with my own pair of red Calvin Kleins in the spirit of the occasion..

 The décor throughout Davies Hall was simply stunning.
 Yellow paper lanterns floated high within the venue’s glass atrium, casting a warm glow across the space, while towering arrangements of red and orange gladiolas lined the staircase.
 Dragon imagery and festive displays filled the hall with color and symbolism.
 One of the biggest highlights came when the lion dance troupe made its way through the crowd with a glowing LED-lit dragon head, weaving through the audience, drawing cheers and excitement from guests.